 The banishment from paradise is an ancestral memory shared throughout the world.
 It refers to a transition in pre-history, characterized by separation from the natural order.
-Typical responses to the trauma of separation, such as a death, or the untimely loss of parental love, are nostalgia, regret, responsibility, remorse, and shame or self-reproach.
-These are amongst the root feelings in a broad range of the maladies afflicting the world today.
+Typical responses to the trauma of separation are grief, nostalgia, remorse, shame and self-reproach.
+These feelings, rooted in ancestral trauma, are endemic in the heart and soul of humanity.

-The story of Cain and Abel depict the tension between two competing lifestyles, the pastoral nomadic and the settled farmer.
+The story of Cain and Abel depicts the tension between two competing lifestyles, the pastoral nomadic and the settled farmer.
 The rejection of Cain’s offering symbolized the failure of the crops, and this called for a ritual sacrifice.
-In the obscure phrase: ‘an evil croucher lies at thy door, but thou mayest rule over it,’ the reference is to the Akkadian rabisu, ‘the evil croucher’ who lies in wait for offerings, and is frequently mentioned in Babylonian magical texts.

 The cosmological significance of this list of patriarchs, and the timescale secreted therein, can be detected more clearly with reference to the Sumerian ancient King Lists.
 Three sources of these lists exist, two on cuneiform tablets and uncovered from the city of Larsa, and a written record in Greek from the third century B.C. by a Babylonian priest called Berossus.